Make perfectly hard-boiled eggs in the Instant Pot every time with the easiest method. They are quick and convenient to prepare, and so easy to peel.

 - Instant Pot Chickpeas

-Did you make this Instant Pot Hard Boiled Eggs recipe?
-Leave a comment below and rate the recipe to let us know how it turned out!
-Save this easy egg recipe for later by pinning to your favorite Instant Pot Pinterest board and be sure to tag me on Real + Vibrant’s Instagram to show me your hard-boiled eggs!Print
+Did you make these Instant Pot hard-boiled eggs?
+Leave a comment below and rate the recipe to let us know how it turned out.
+Be sure to tag me on Real + Vibrant’s Instagram to show me your hard-boiled eggs.

 - 1 cup water